lumahealthhq/policy/03-policy_management_policy.md

 1. All policies are stored and up to date to maintain Luma compliance with HIPAA, HITRUST, NIST, and other relevant standards.
 Updates and version control are done similar to source code control.
 1. Policy update requests can be made by any workforce member at any time.
 Furthermore, all policies are reviewed annually by both the Security and Privacy Officer to assure they are accurate and up-to-date.
 1. Luma employees may request changes to policies using the following process:
-    1. The Luma employee initiates a policy change request by creating an Issue in the ClickUp.
+    1. The Luma employee initiates a policy change request by creating an Issue in ClickUp.
 The change request may optionally include a GitHub pull request from a separate branch or repository containing the desired changes.
     1. The Security Officer or the Privacy Officer is assigned to review the policy change request.
     1. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
     1. If the review is approved, the Security Officer or Privacy Officer then marks the Issue as Done, adding any pertinent notes required.